Teaching Yoga in Schools

 Their openness and lack of inhibitions mean children are the perfect candidates for learning yoga.
 In fact, it’s likely that we as adults can learn a lot from their inquisitive curiosity and spirited approach to doing something new.
 When they learn the benefits young enough, the sky really is the limit - they can take and apply this learning anywhere.
 Whether children want to become astronauts, dancers, scientists, athletes or surgeons, it’s likely that the ability to connect with their bodies and calm their minds will be of great value.

-Please feel free to share this article on social media.
+Please feel free to share this article on social media but please credit us as the source.

 If you also wish to use the information on this page on a website, blog or other publication, you may do so as long as you provide a link back to yogabliss.co.uk to credit us as the source of this article.